No products in the cart.

-In the largest study of its kind, the lab is studying the way people and their wheelchairs work together.
-Computers are integrated into the chair’s wheels, and infrared sensors line the person’s arm to pinpoint offending positions.
+In the largest study of its kind, the lab is studying the way people and their wheelchairs work their wheelchairs work together.
+Computers are integrated into the chair's wheels, and infrared sensors line the person's arm to pinpoint offending positions.

 About 1.5 million Americans use wheelchairs.
 Of them, studies have shown that at least half suffer from carpal tunnel syndrome the compression of the medial nerve at the wrist and half develop shoulder injuries such as rotator cuff tendinitis or tears, said Dr. Michael Boninger, the lab's medical director.